First published: February 22nd 2022

-It’s common for businesses to let employees go on a temporary basis.
+It’s common for businesses facing a downturn in trade to let employees go on a temporary basis.

-As an employer, you may face laying off staff due to a lack of work or financial issues.
-This temporary form of leave is presented with the hope of returning to work.
+As an employer, you may need to lay off staff due to a lack of work or financial issues.
+Layoffs are a temporary measure to try to see out a difficult period after which staff can return to work.

-Choosing who to lay off and what legal rights still apply can be complicated.
-However, if you don’t follow the right procedure, you could end up facing discrimination or unfair dismissal claims.
+Choosing who to lay off and observing your employees’ legal rights during a round of layoffs can be complicated.
+If you don’t follow the right procedures, you could end up facing discrimination or unfair dismissal claims.

-Read all about lay-offs, what makes it different to short-time working, and how to legally select employees for this temporary leave.
+This article examines lay-offs, what makes it different to short-time working, and how to legally select employees and avoid allegations of unfair treatment.

 What is a lay-off?

-Laying people off happens when a business has no work available or they can’t afford to hire workers.
+Laying people off happens when a business has no work available or you can’t afford to continue paying workers.
 And depending on the situation, the duration can range from one working day to several weeks.

 If an employee is laid off from work, they should expect no work or pay for that period.
-However, if the lay-off is continuous over a certain period, they may be entitled to claim redundancy.
+However, if the period of lay-off persists, employees may be entitled to claim redundancy.

 Are temporary lay-offs in Ireland legal?

-Under the Redundancy Payments Act (2014), there are three elements that demonstrate your right to lay-off employees.
-These are when you are:
+Under the Redundancy Payments Acts, there are three elements that are required to legally lay-off employees.
+Your business must be:

 - Unable to provide work for your staff.